billyweisberg/BlazorAIChat/readme.md

 ## Authentication
 - If running locally, outside of Azure, or without EasyAuth, the app will show the user as a guest.
 - If running on an Azure App Service with EasyAuth configured, the app will show the logged in username.
+- A `/logout` endpoint is available to sign out users in non-EasyAuth scenarios (cookie-based authentication).

 See the following link for details about configuring EasyAuth in Azure App Service: https://learn.microsoft.com/en-us/azure/app-service/overview-authentication-authorization